-No newspaper seems to have existed in India before the days of British rule.
+No newspaper, as such, seems to have existed in India before the days of British rule.
 British rule in fact was far advanced before the newspaper came into existence.
-This means that in the pre-British era there was scarcely any organised opinion, and no organ for the discussion of public affairs or for a criticism of the measures of Government.
-British rule and the example of British public life at home furnished the inspiration for a newspaper press.
+This means that in the pre-British era there was scarcely any organised opinion, and no organ for the discussion of public affairs or for criticism of the measures of Government.
+British rule and the example of British public life furnished the inspiration for a newspaper press.
 The journalist is an outcome of that very rule which he criticises.
-That the people have a right to sit in judgment over their rulers and to give public expression to their judgment, is an idea that has been borrowed from the English.
-And the first example was set by Englishmen. newspaper ever printed in an Indian vernacular was issued in Bengali by the Christian Missionaries at Serampore, on the 31st May, 1818.1 The Governor-General of the time.
-Lord Moira (Marquis of Hastings,) encouraged it by allowing it to be circulated at one-fourth the ordinary rate of postage.
+That the people have a right to sit in judgment over their rulers and to give public expression to their judgment, is an idea that in its present shape has been borrowed from the English.
+And the first example was set by Englishmen.
+The first newspaper ever printed in an Indian vernacular was issued in Bengali by the Christian Missionaries at Serampore, on the 31st May, 1818.
+The Governor-General of the time, Lord Moira (Marquis of Hastings), encouraged it by allowing it to be circulated at one-fourth the ordinary rate of postage.
 He showed the same liberal spirit towards the English press and removed the censorship which Lord Wellesley had imposed on it.
 He laid, however, severe restrictions on the editors regarding the subjects or personages they were allowed to touch, any infraction of which was to be visited by the penalty of deportation.
-But the Supreme Court on the occasion of the first application, in the case of the Calcutta Journal, refused to grant a criminal information, and the Governor-General was unwilling to incur the odium of deporting an editor for criticism of his administration.
-The restriction therefore virtually became a dead letter and the press became practically free.1 Entire liberty to the press, however, was not granted until 1835 when the power of deporting offending journalists was taken away from the Government of India by Sir Charles Metcalfe, Governor-General, in consequence mainly of Lord Macaulay's strenuous pleading for abolition of restrictions.
+But the Supreme Court on the occasion of the first application, in the case of the Calcutta Journal, refused "to grant a criminal information", and the Governor-General was unwilling to incur the odium of deporting an editor for criticism of his administration.
+The restriction therefore virtually became a dead letter and the press became practically free.2 Entire liberty to the press, however, was not granted until 1835 when the power of deporting offending journalists was taken away from the Government of India by Sir Charles Metcalfe, Governor-General, in consequence mainly of Lord Macaulay's strenuous pleading for abolition of restrictions.
 During Lord Lytton's rule, by an Act of 1878, the Vernacular Press was made liable, under certain circumstances, to be dealt with by the executive, and a newspaper might have its press and plant confiscated under the orders of the Local Government if it was found to be seditious in tone.
-This Act was repealed by Lord Ripon.
+This Act was repealed by Lord Ripon; but a new Press Act has recently come into existence.

-1 The Life and times of Carey, Marshman and Ward.
-Vol II (1859), P. 163; quoted in P. N. Bose's "Hindu Civilisation", Vol iii.
-P. 49.
+&lt;sup>1 The life and times of Carey, Marshman and Ward, Vol. II.
+(1859), p.
+163; quoted in P. N. Bose's "Hindu Civilisation", Vol. III, p.
+49.